By: Lesley Hunter and Maggie Wright

 One of the biggest problems with self-evaluation is that schools often try to do too much without sufficient focus.
 A pattern has emerged where staff typically pick up external frameworks (such as inspection rubric) and use these templates or blueprints against which to evaluate their own practice.
 This approach has a lot of merits… but only if you were implementing self-inspection!
 Self-evaluation is an entirely different process – the focus for each individual school will be different because it should hinge on the current priorities and leadership decisions in that school rather than on a generic framework that could be applied to any school.
 By adopting the typical “cookie-cutter” approach, a school will basically dilute the effectiveness of its evaluation because it will not be targeting all its available resources at the areas that really matter.

-The purpose of self-evaluation is to measure the impact of the
+of self-evaluation is to measure the impact of the

 leadership decisions that have been taken and the subsequent